Nakalele Blowhole: A Maui Thing Worth Doing Near Lahaina

 Make a visit to Nakalele blowhole into a day trip.
 To fully appreciate Maui, it is worth doing a day around northwest Maui.

-Some of the best snorkeling is in northwest Maui (Honolua Bay, Kapalua Bay, Napili Bay, Honokeana Bay (sea turtles galore), etc.).
+Some of the best snorkeling is in northwest Maui (Honolua Bay, Kapalua Bay, Napili Bay, Honokeana Bay (one of the best places on Maui to see sea turtles), etc.).
 But there are also some good places to eat.

 Click the links for directions.
 Head as far northwest as Nakalele Point and then double back to the other locations during the day.